 Number two season: The autumn is the number two season to visit Iceland

-The fall is also a great season to visit Iceland.
+The fall, autumn is also a great season to visit Iceland.
 This is the time between September 1st and the middle of November.
 The temperature has lowered a bit from summer, and one of the advantages is clear skies.
 For serious photographers, September and October are the best months for photography in Iceland.
 The landscape is still in full color enhanced by the weather conditions and light.
 Often is September and October a thin carpet of snow appears on mountain tops giving the landscape and some of the natural wonders, a great background.
 It is also a time when fewer people are travelling, and some of the popular destinations are not as crowded as during summer.
 For those who can plan their trip in the autumn, this is a splendid time to visit Iceland, and you can also visit the Highland more or less throughout September.
 This is also the season when you start to see the Northern Lights as the days are getting shorter and darkness begins earlier in the evening.
 Some of the most spectacular Northern Lights in Iceland are seen and photographed in late September and October.

 This is the time between September 1st and the middle of November.